-Week 7 On SI NFL Power Rankings: Stability at the Top
+Week 7 On SI NFL Power Rankings: Stability At the Top

 25. Los Angeles Rams (-)

 At the very least, the Rams found a starter at a premium position in defensive end Jared Verse.
-The 19th overall selection is still a work in progress, but he’s been a bright spot on an otherwise struggling Rams defensive unit.
-He is third in pass-rush win rate at Pro Football Focus behind only Aidan Hutchinson and Myles Garrett, and his 20 total pressures are seven more than any other rookie. — On SI Contributors, Los Angele Rams On SI
+The 19th overall selection in the 2024 NFL Draft is still a work in progress, but he’s been a bright spot on an otherwise struggling Rams defensive unit. — On SI Contributors, Los Angele Rams On SI

 24. Miami Dolphins (-1)